Configure your Services

 Manage Microservices

 Microservices, and workloads in general, are the most important entity in your Project architecture as they hold the core business logics.
-In the Console you can manage all the configuration that you may need in your Project lifecycle: from configuration variables, files, exposed ports and many others.
+In the Console you can manage all the configuration that you may need in your Project lifecycle: from configuration variables to files, exposed ports and many others.

 - View Repository: this button, present only in microservices created from Examples and Templates, allows you to go directly to your git repository from the Console.